 The International Nuremberg Principles Academy

-The International Nuremberg Principles Academy (Nuremberg Academy) is dedicated to the advancement of international criminal law and human rights.
+The International Nuremberg Principles Academy (Nuremberg Academy) is a foundation dedicated to the advancement of international criminal law and related human rights.

 Please note that only the German version is to be considered as the binding version.

 The Nuremberg Principles